Strengthening Skeletal Action Recognizers via Leveraging Temporal Patterns

 \subsection{Recognizing Skeleton-Based Actions}

 In early work, the joint coordinates in the entire sequence were encoded into a feature embedding for skeleton-based action recognition~\cite{lei_tip2019}.
 Since these models did not explore the internal correlations between frames, they lost information about the action trajectories, resulting in low classification accuracy.
-The advent of convolutional neural networks (CNNs) made it possible to leverage the correlations between joints and boost the performance of skeleton-based action recognition models~\cite{lei_iccv19,2017_cvpr_c_cnn,liu2017enhanced}.
+The advent of convolutional neural networks (CNNs) fortified capturing the correlations between joints and boost the performance of skeleton-based action recognition models~\cite{lei_iccv19,2017_cvpr_c_cnn,liu2017enhanced}.
 However, CNNs cannot model the skeleton's topology graph, thus missing the topological relationships between joints.

 Graph convolution networks (GCNs) were introduced to model these topological relations by representing skeletons as graphs, in which nodes and edges denote joints and bones.
 ST-GCN~\cite{2018_aaai_st_gcn} aggregated joint features spatially with graph convolution layers and extracted temporal variations between consecutive frames with convolutions.
-In later work, Li \etal proposed AS-GCN~\cite{2019_cvpr_as_gcn} to use learnable adjacency matrices to substitute for the fixed skeleton graph, further improving recognition accuracy.
-Subsequently, Si \etal designed AGC-LSTM~\cite{2019_cvpr_agc_lstm} to integrate graph convolution layers into LSTM as gate operations to learn long-range temporal dependencies in action sequences.
+In later work, Li \etal{} proposed AS-GCN~\cite{2019_cvpr_as_gcn} to use learnable adjacency matrices to substitute for the fixed skeleton graph, further improving recognition accuracy.
+Subsequently, Si \etal{} designed AGC-LSTM~\cite{2019_cvpr_agc_lstm} to integrate graph convolution layers into LSTM as gate operations to learn long-range temporal dependencies in action sequences.
 Then, the 2s-AGCN model~\cite{2019_cvpr_2sagcn} utilized bone features and learnable residual masks to increase skeletons' topological flexibility and ensembled the models trained separately with joints and bones to boost the classification accuracy.
 Recently, more innovative techniques, such as self-attention~\cite{2020_cvpr_sgn}, shift-convolution~\cite{2020_cvpr_shift_gcn, 2021_tip_shift_gcn} and graph-based dropout~\cite{2020_eccv_decouple_gcn}, have been introduced into GCNs.
 MS-G3D~\cite{2020_cvpr_msg3d} employed graph 3D convolutions to extract features from the spatial-temporal domain simultaneously.